 If you want to develop your voice as the creator of expressive games and want to be able to harness the power of this interactive medium for social, cultural or artistic impact, then this programme is for you!
 Games have the potential to capture, illuminate and enrich the human experience in a unique way.
 Through hands-on game design projects you can explore how to facilitate experiences that are meaningful, thought-provoking and transformative.

-You will study at Uppsala University Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved medieval city in Scandinavia and a UNESCO World Heritage Site.
-Campus Gotland's environment is characterised by the close proximity between professors and students.
+You will study at Uppsala University's Campus Gotland, located in Visby on the island of Gotland.
+The island is in the Baltic Sea between the mainland of Sweden and the Baltic States.
+Visby is the best-preserved medieval city in Scandinavia and a UNESCO World Heritage Site.
+Campus Gotland's educational environment is characterised by the close professional relationships between professors and students.

 Why this programme?

 Games have become one of the most important and influential cultural media of the 21st century.
 It has found its using areas within and beyond the entertainment sector.
 Studies related to gaming has become an important part of various research fields and is used to address social and personal issues.
 Today, you see games everywhere in our daily life, in forms of digital, non-digital or hybrid.
 It is on living room screens, in cell phones, or in alternate realities, urban spaces, hospitals, schools, therapists' offices and homes for the elderly.